jimxlin/some-gallery/README.md

 # Some Gallery

-Photo gallery using S3 and S3 object tags.
-Hosted [here](https://photo.jimxlin.com).
+Photo gallery using S3 and S3 object tags, hosted [here](https://photo.jimxlin.com).

 ## Built With